 We seek to refine our personal auto segmentation, underwriting models, and pricing over time.
-During 2018, we began to roll out our next generation auto product.
-This product version continues to improve the accuracy of matching rate to risk and introduces new rating variables that improve our competitiveness, especially in more preferred segments.
+In mid-2019, we introduced our next generation auto product and expect to continue to roll this product out during 2020.
+This product version has improved the accuracy of matching rate to risk and introduced new risk verification variables that we believe has improved our competitiveness, especially in more preferred segments.

-We also continue to invest to bring Snapshot®, our usage-based insurance program, to more customers.
-Snapshot provides customers in both the Agency and Direct channels the opportunity to improve their auto insurance rates based on their personal driving behavior.
+We continue to provide customers in both the Agency and Direct channels the opportunity to improve their auto insurance rates based on their personal driving behavior through Snapshot[®], our usage-based insurance program.
 We offer Snapshot through our traditional hardware-based version, which is available nationwide except for California and North Carolina due to the regulatory environment, as well as through our mobile-app version, which is available in 42 states and the District of Columbia.
-This mobile app improves the user experience while also reducing monitoring costs.
+This mobile app is intended to improve the user experience while also reducing our monitoring costs.
 In addition to the personal benefits for our customers, the data collected via the mobile app affords us a unique perspective on mobile device usage, vehicle operations, and accidents.
-During 2018, we introduced a new algorithm for mobile app Snapshot consumer pricing.
-The algorithm, which is currently available in 10 states, is expected to provide more accurate pricing through a wider range of rates and new segmentation, based on mobile device usage while driving, and we offered larger participation discounts intended to drive greater adoption among customers.
+Our next generation auto product model, discussed above, also included Snapshot enhancements to broaden its applicability.

-In addition, our Personal Lines business is focused on efforts to form deeper and longer-term relationships with our customers through our Destination Era strategy.
-In this program, we seek to leverage our Property business, as well as insurance and non-insurance products offered by unaffiliated third parties, to provide our customers access to a range of products addressing their diverse needs and, if the customer chooses, to "bundle" certain of the products together.
+Our Personal Lines business is focused on efforts to form deeper and longer-term relationships with our customers through our Destination Era strategy.
+Through this strategy, we seek to leverage our Property business, as well as insurance and non-insurance products offered by unaffiliated third parties, to provide our customers access to a range of products addressing their diverse needs and, if the customer chooses, to "bundle" certain of the products together.
 Bundled products are an integral part of our consumer offerings and an important part of our strategic agenda.
 Customers who prefer to bundle represent a sizable segment of the insurance market, and our experience is that they tend to stay with us longer and generally have lower claims costs.
 Our Destination Era strategy involves a number of initiatives, including: